-In this article, we discuss the various features of the colour blue.
+In this article, we discuss the various features of the color blue in art.
 We will talk about its discovery, ancient and modern importance in society, what does the blue mean symbolically, and how we can effectively use it in creating outstanding work.

 “Blue thou art, intensely blue; Flower, whence came thy dazzling hue?” – James Montgomery, British poet

-What does the colour blue mean?
-One with the great skies and seas, blue is a colour that has been regarded with reverence since time immemorial.
-Intense, profound, and deep in nature, its beauty has mystified thousands of generations; making it one of the most valuable colours in mankind.
+What does the color blue mean?
+One with the great skies and seas, blue is a color that has been regarded with reverence since time immemorial.
+Intense, profound, and deep in nature, its beauty has mystified thousands of generations; making it one of the most valuable colors in mankind.

 The origin of blue started with the discovery of lapis lazuli — a rare, deep blue metamorphic rock that was exclusively mined in the Sar-i Sang mines in Afghanistan, as early as the 7th millennium BCE.